San Miguel de Allende with Kids: Art, Color and Colonial Charm

 Dolores Hidalgo: Ceramics and Extraordinary Ice Cream

-About half the town is involved in the ceramics industry, and you can visit workshops where artisans will walk you through the entire process -- from raw clay to the finished, brightly glazed plates, tiles, and figurines.
-Kids are mesmerized by watching potters at their wheels, and prices are significantly lower than what you will find in San Miguel's shops.
+About half the town is involved in the ceramics industry.
+You can visit workshops where artisans walk you through the entire process, from raw clay to finished glazed plates, tiles, and figurines.
+Kids are mesmerized at the wheel and prices are significantly lower than what you will find in San Miguel's shops.

 After the workshops, head to the main plaza for Dolores Hidalgo's legendary ice cream.
-Vendors sell flavors that range from delicious (mango, guava, pecan) to adventurous (shrimp, avocado, beer, corn, cheese).
-Let each kid pick a wild flavor to try.
-This is one of those travel moments they will talk about for years.
+About a dozen vendors set up around the square.
+The flavors range from classic (mango, guava, pecan) to genuinely strange (shrimp, avocado, beer, corn, cheese, ceviche, mole, pulque).
+Let each kid pick a wild flavor.
+Eddie tried the shrimp the first time.
+He says he regrets nothing.
+I do not believe him.

 Guanajuato City